costajob/app-servers/README.md

 It has all of the features you need straight in the standard libraries and made concurrency a real breeze.
 Configuring a production server requires no more than few lines of code and running an OS executable.
 This frees the developer from the heavyweight of "enterprise frameworks", allowing to consider the "Web" just a detail of the main business model (in this regard have a look at [Uncle Bob speech](https://youtu.be/WpkDN78P884)).
 The future of GO also appears bright: it's designed by some of the coolest geeks in the industry (Pike and Thompson among others) and is backed by both Google and a strong OS community.
+As a recent prove of that, VER 1.6 has introduced support for HTTP/2 in the standard net/http library.

 ### 2. Node.js
 I am impressed how V8 and clustered Node have performed.